anandu06dev/ng4StarterKit/README.md

 ## Modules

 To organize a modular structure we split code into reusable blocks.
-The Angular guidelines for organizing those blocks provides different categories. **Shared modules** and **Widget module** contain the most commonly used code to be reused in domain modules, while **domain modules** encapsulate blocks of code, that is not intended to be used outside that module, makes **domain modules** a good candidate for the **bounded context** pattern.
-The **Service module** and shares it's content application wide as singletons.
-The **root module** includes multiple domain modules.
+The Angular guidelines for organizing those blocks provides different categories. **Shared Module** and **Widget Module** contain the most commonly used code to be reused in domain modules, while **Domain Modules** encapsulate blocks of code, that is not intended to be used outside that module, makes **Domain Module** a good candidate for the bounded context pattern.
+The **Service Module** and shares it's content application wide as singletons.
+The **Root Module** includes multiple domain modules.
 That is, the entry point is the root module.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

  Angular's module system gives a clean design response: